Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 `````````````````

 If the token used during the integration has been revoked, you can change it by clicking on [Edit access token].
-See :ref:`gitlab-api-token` to have more details.
+See :ref:`gitlab-access-token` to have more details.

 .. figure:: ../../images/screenshots/gitlab/gitlab-edit-token-modal.png
    :align: center
-   :alt: Editing GitLab API token
+   :alt: Editing GitLab access token
-   :name: Editing GitLab API token
+   :name: Editing GitLab access token

 Confirm the action.

 .. figure:: ../../images/screenshots/gitlab/gitlab-edit-token-modal-confirm.png
    :align: center
-   :alt: Confirm editing GitLab API token
+   :alt: Confirm editing GitLab access token
-   :name: Confirm editing GitLab API token
+   :name: Confirm editing GitLab access token

 .. note::
-  When you change API token, the :ref:`webhook is regenerated <gitlab-regenerate-webhook>` on GitLab side to be sure that the token is good.
+  When you change access token, the :ref:`webhook is also regenerated <gitlab-regenerate-webhook>` on GitLab side.

 .. _gitlab-regenerate-webhook:

 Regenerate the GitLab webhook
 `````````````````````````````

-A webhook allows to communicate between GitLab server and Tuleap.
+A webhook allows GitLab to communicate with Tuleap.
 This webhook is composed of a secret generated automatically by Tuleap and some events (push and merge requests events).
 If the webhook has been changed and is not functional, you can regenerate it by clicking on [Regenerate GitLab webhook].